 Wondering What The DUI Penalties Are In Massachusetts?

-Drunk driving is taken very seriously in Massachusetts, as in most states.
+Drunk driving is taken very seriously in Massachusett.
 If the police smell alcohol during a traffic stop, you are likely to be arrested.
 Similarly, Massachusetts imposes severe penalties for a DUI conviction: fines are high and jail time is a very real possibility, especially for multiple offenses.

-Attorney Francis M. Doran, Jr., is a former district attorney who now represents criminal defendants — his experience with the court system provides him with in-depth understanding of DUI penalties in Massachusetts, including the best methods for pleading to a lesser offense, or getting the charges dismissed altogether.
+Attorney Francis M. Doran, Jr., is a former district attorney who now represents the accused — his experience with the court system provides him with in-depth understanding of DUI penalties in Massachusetts, including the best strategies for pleading to a lesser offense or getting the charges dismissed altogether.

-Contact Doran & Doran, P.C., to schedule an appointment and learn how you can deal with your situation or possibly avoid jail..
+At Doran & Doran, P.C., we work hard to beat the charges or spare our clients from the worst penalties.
+Schedule a free consultation at 508-653-1761 to learn how you can deal with your situation or possibly avoid jail.

 Penalties for conviction of DUI in Massachusetts are harsh.
 The degree of severity varies for first-offense DUIs and multiple offenders, as well as those charged with underage DUI.
 Generally speaking, DUI penalties include: